bomonike/bomonike.github.io/openmct.md

 ## Plugins

-Plugins are bundles of software components used to extend Open MCT by defining new capabilities such as telemetry sources, object providers or new telemetry visualizations.
+Open MCT capabilities can be extended with plugins such as telemetry sources, object providers or new telemetry visualizations.
 Some Open MCT plugins are packaged along with Open MCT, with others are available for you to download from https://nasa.github.io/openmct/plugins/

    * Views and Visualizations